-For context before I went to the bootcamp I already finished my Bachelor in IT Engineering and Management so I was no stranger to Front End development since I took various online courses.
+For context before I went to the bootcamp I already finished my Bachelor in IT Engineering and Management and I was no stranger to Front End development since I took various online courses.

 But really it was nothing like taking a half cooked online course.
 Le Wagon’s program, structure and platform is key and it makes you learn a lot of fundamentals in a short amount of time.

-By now they have 5000+ students that took the program in almost all major city in the world.
+By now they have 5000+ students that took the program in almost all major cities in the world.

 All the iterations on the curriculum are now sufficiently tested and designed so that you learn the tools you need to build extremelly high quality Tech products.

-You will not just learn to code but actually learn the fundamentals behind things so that you acquire the programmer logic and have the necessary bases to keep building your skills after the program ends.
+You will not only learn how to code but also the fundamentals behind everything so that you acquire a programmer logic and have the necessary to keep building your skills after the program ends.

 So while I went to the bootcamp knowing a little bit of this and that I came out being sort of a Mid Level Developer and my skills were enhanced tremendously and now I also know how to learn any new technology that I need since I got the fundamentals right.

-I got what I was expecting in the sense that I put the blood, tears and sweat to prepare myself before the bootcamp taking online ruby courses, the pre course and also reading and writing ruby code to take advantage of everything that the program gives you to learn.
+I got what I was expecting in the sense that I put the blood, sweat and tears to prepare myself before the bootcamp taking online ruby courses, finishing the pre course and also reading and writing ruby code to take advantage of everything that the program gives you to learn.

 The truth is that thanks to my preparation and dedication I got even more out of the program and now I run my own web development studio and have multiple job offers that I’ve chose not to take yet.